richardjharris/yomikun-database/doc/future_ideas.md

  - inconsistent use of sei/mei vs. given name / surname.
 Same for reading/written
    and yomi/kaki.

-### import of many loose functions feels off to me

-'import foo.bar.baz' makes functions too long

-'from module import *' is bad

-'from module import a, b, c' is okay but not obviously tied to the module

-'import foo.bar.baz as baz' can be too cryptic

-Gpod practice:
- - plain 'import module' for short modules and if functions are only used a few times (clarity > brevity)

- - 'import long.module as x' seems like an upgrade over bare function names for most things.

- - 'from module import x' rarely (e.g. datetime)

 ## Names allowed in kanji

  data/chars_allowed_in_names